What Makes Us Special

 Learn international culture in a global environment

-Here, you can enjoy conversation with foreign-language speaking staff members and receive free language lessons.
-Since bilingual Japanese staff members are also stationed here, you can consult with them about studying, training, or internship programs abroad.
+Here, students can enjoy conversation with foreign language-speaking staff members and receive free language lessons.
+Since bilingual Japanese staff members are also stationed here, students can consult with them about studying, training, or internship programs abroad.
 Various events such as Halloween parties and welcome parties for students from overseas partner universities are held here. i-Talk is always available for students who are considering studying abroad or those who just want to enjoy talking in a foreign language.